kevinchatham/Questions/README.md

 public static Boolean matchingPair(int[] input, int target) {
     ...
 }
 ```

 ### #2 Fizz Buzz

 Write a program that prints the numbers from 1 to 100 to the console.
-However, if the number is divisible by 3 print `Fizz`.
+If the number is divisible by 3 print `Fizz`.
 If the number is divisible by 5 print `Buzz`.
-Finally, if the number is divisible by 3 and 5 print `FizzBuzz`.
+If the number is divisible by 3 and 5 print `FizzBuzz`.
+Otherwise print the number.

 Sample Output
 ```java